 Launch Apple Music Converter on Windows and then click "+" button on the left top corner.
 You can add Apple Music songs, albums or playlists you have downloaded.

-Click the "Setting" button on the top right corner, and then there pops-up a window which allows you to set output path and output audio formats, like MP3, WAV, AAC and FLAC.
+Click the "Setting" button on the top right corner, and then there pops-up a window which allows you to set output path and output audio formats, like MP3, AAC, FLAC, AIFF, or WAV.
 In addition, you are able to set the output audio quality up to 320 kbps.

 When all the settings done, click "Convert" button to start converting.
 After conversion, click the "History" button in the main interface to find the output audio.